Rangiora

+Toponymy

+The name of the town comes from the Māori language.
+The components of the name are rangi (meaning sky) and ora (meaning wellness).
+The name can be interpreted as meaning "good weather", "a sick person recovering from an illness", or "a day of wellbeing."
+The origin of the name is not clear, but may originate with the Māori name for Brachyglottis repanda, or refer to a peace agreement between Ngāi Tahu and Kāti Māmoe.

+The town is often nicknamed "Goon" by locals.
+The origin of the nickname is unclear, but one possibility is that it's a contraction of the name Rangoon, which was the romanised name of Myanmar's largest city Yangon during its time as a British colony.
+The theory is that European locals were familiar with the name Rangoon, and found that easier to pronounce than the Māori language name.
+Other theories include associations to the word 'goon' (a synonym of henchman), or the colloquial Australasian name for box wine.

 Geography

 Rangiora is 29 km north of Christchurch's Cathedral Square or 20 minutes drive north of the Christchurch International Airport.
 It is close to the northern end of Canterbury's Inland Scenic Route (formerly State Highway 72), which skirts the inner edge of the Canterbury Plains, running southwest to Timaru via Oxford and Geraldine.
 The Ashley River / Rakahuri is just to the north of the town.

 Climate

 Rangiora has an oceanic climate, (Cfb according to the Köppen climate classification), with warm summers and mild winters.
 Rangiora has an average annual mean of 11.5 C, an average annual high of 17.1 C and an average annual low of 6.0 C. January, the warmest month, has a mean of 16.7 C and an average high of 22.1 C, while the coolest month, July, has a mean of 6.1 C and an average low of 0.6 C.